-- Balancing individual privacy and ensuring robust cybersecurity measures is a complex challenge that requires a smart and thoughtful approach.
-Online safety should not be used Stakeholder Participation - Stakeholder participation is crucial in addressing complex issues related to online safety and privacy.
-Multistakeholder approaches, including involvement from civil society, industry, and government, are essential.
+Balancing individual privacy and ensuring robust cybersecurity measures is a complex challenge that requires a smart and thoughtful approach.
+Online safety should not be used as an excuse to restrict speech or impose broader agendas.

 Youth as Influencers

 Young people have a significant opportunity to influence the development of policies in the digital realm.
 Their active involvement in discussions and debates can shape the future of the Internet and related technologies.